ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After having updated the group-configuration resource, from then on the Group Manager relies on the new group configuration to build the Join Response message defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
 Similarly, the Group Manager relies on the new group configuration when building responses specifying (part of) the group configuration to a current group member.
 For instance, this applies when a group member retrieves from the Group Manager the updated group keying material (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}) or the current group status (see {{Section 9.9 of I-D.ietf-ace-key-groupcomm-oscore}}).

-Finally, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
-The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.
+Finally, the Group Manager replies to the Administrator with a 2.04 (Changed) response, which MUST have Content-Format set to "application/ace-groupcomm+cbor".
+The payload of the response is a CBOR map and it has the same format as that of the 2.01 (Created) response defined in {{collection-resource-post}}.

 The same considerations as for the POST request defined in {{configuration-resource-post}} hold also in this case, with respect to refreshing a possible registration of the link to the group-membership resource in the Resource Directory {{RFC9176}}.